omegasemantic/omegasemantic.github.io/_objects/140-rosenletter.md

 Rosen, said Pasupe, this Letter from Authority: I would you offer a morsel of advice.

-Describe the essence of your dilemma, said Rosen.
+Define the essence of your dilemma, said Rosen.

 Authority desires the status of my situation, said Pasupe.